Last updated: 10/20/2019 |

 Currently, if you are a frequent computer user with an Internet connection, it is likely you have a lot of data stored.
 This is not only a bunch of personal documents or multimedia files but also data related to programs such as cache or temporary files.
 Over time, operating systems would slowly accumulate unnecessary files that could saturate them.
 The good news is that modern operating systems incorporate tools and solutions for this problem and Ubuntu is no exception.

-In this article post, you will learn some tips and tricks to keep Ubuntu clean.
+In this article post, you will learn some tips and tricks to help keep Ubuntu clean.

 The importance of keeping Ubuntu Clean